Chart Color Schemes

 Educational attainment in South Nowra aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 17.5%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common (12.2%), followed by postgraduate qualifications (3.7%) and graduate diplomas (1.6%).
-Trade and technical skills are prevalent, with 43.7% of residents aged 15+ holding vocational credentials - advanced diplomas (10.8%) and certificates (32.9%).
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 12.2%, followed by postgraduate qualifications (3.7%) and graduate diplomas (1.6%).
+Trade and technical skills are prominent, with 43.7% of residents aged 15 and above holding vocational credentials - advanced diplomas (10.8%) and certificates (32.9%).

 Frequently Asked Questions - Education